20 Best Trap Workout and Exercises for Mass and Strength

 Y Raises are a great and easy-to-do shoulder stability exercise that targets both the rotator cuff muscles and your lower traps.

-The incline Y raise is a useful movement to include in your routine as it targets the shoulders and back as well as helps tone and strengthen your upper body.
+The incline Y raise is useful in your routine as it targets the shoulders and back and helps tone and strengthen your upper body.

-The Y Raise is usually done on an incline bench, but it can be done in a variety of different ways.
+The Y Raise is usually done on an incline bench, but it can be done in various ways.

 • Standing Y-Raise, on the floor Y-raise,